kujaku11/MTarchive/README.md

 # MTarchive

-.. note:: This is a work in progress.
+NOTE: This is a work in progress.

 The goal is to develop a HDF5 standard for storing magnetotelluric (MT) time series data.